How to Create and Host an Online Masterclass

 Live Masterclass Platforms

 Why masterclasses succeed

-There are two key reasons that masterclasses succeed:
+There are three key reasons that masterclasses succeed:

-Students love masterclasses because their short, intensive nature makes them a relatively easy commitment that delivers rapid results.
+Students love masterclasses because they are usually relatively short in comparison to a typical course and their intensive nature makes them a relatively easy commitment that delivers rapid results.

 Despite these positives, hosting a masterclass isn’t for everybody.
 Why?